Google Analytics Squarespace Integration

 Conversion Report

 Shows how many conversions each traffic source generates.
-This is where analytics becomes actionable - you can see that organic search generates form submissions while social media generates newsletter signups, and allocate your marketing budget accordingly.
+This is where analytics becomes actionable.
+You can see that organic search generates form submissions while social media generates newsletter signups, and allocate your marketing budget accordingly.

 Tech Report